Tudor Crown: Description

 The crown in a 1631 portrait of Charles I; the image of a figure is visible in the upper leaf of the fleur-de-lis.

-The crown in a 1632 portrait of Charles I depicting four arches.
+Some depictions, such as this 1632 portrait, show gold coloured ribbons or seams on the cap.

 The crown is first described in an inventory made of Henry VIII's jewels in 1521:

 Furste the kingis crowne of golde the Bordour garnisshed with Six Balacys (Note: Balas rubies.) ffyve Saphures fyve pointed Diamoundys twanty Rubyes xix pearlys and iiij Collettis (Note: Collettis, the rims or necks of gold in which gems are set.) the Balacys with the king And one of the crosses of the same Crowne garnisshed w^{t} a greate Saphure an Emade Crased (Note: Crased i.e. broken.) iiij Balacys and ix pearlis not all of a sorte Item on the lefte side of the same Crosse a fflourre de luce set w^{t} An ymage of Cryste with A greate Balace Brooken A less Balace A poynted dyamounde...

 Henry Rex (Note: Page signed by Henry VIII on 14 February 1521.)